jingshenggg/postgresql_to_kafka_to_neo4j/README.md

 ```bash
 bin/connect-distributed.sh config/connect-distributed.properties
 ```
-4. In the Kafka folder, you’ll find neo4j-sink-config.json and debezium-postgres.json.
+4. (The most important) In the Kafka folder, you’ll find neo4j-sink-config.json and debezium-postgres.json.
 These files define the connector configurations in REST API format to set up both the Debezium and Neo4j Sink connectors.
-You may need to edit them to match your environment.
+You may need to edit them to match your environment and configurations like host and password.
 Setting up the correct message format from Debezium so that Neo4j can process it took considerable effort.
 Be careful: even if messages successfully appear in the Kafka topic, the Neo4j Sink connector will not process them if the JSON format is incorrect.

 Add the connectors to Kafka, edit your own path, this can only be executed when connect-distributed.sh is running:
 ```bash